TalAloni/SMBLibrary/SMBLibrary/Readme.txt

 =================
 SMBLibrary is an open-source C# SMB 1.0/CIFS, SMB 2.0 and SMB 2.1 server implementation.
 SMBLibrary gives .NET developers an easy way to share a directory / file system / virtual file system, with any operating system that supports the SMB protocol.
+SMBLibrary is modular, you can take advantage of Integrated Windows Authentication and the Windows storage subsystem on a Windows host or use independent implementations that allow for cross-platform compatibility.
 SMBLibrary shares can be accessed from any Windows version since Windows NT 4.0.

 Supported SMB / CIFS transport methods: